physx-is-fun/C-tutorial/fileio.md

 # File I/O

-File I/O: A file represents a sequence of bytes, regardless of it being a text file or a binary file.
+A file represents a sequence of bytes, regardless of it being a text file or a binary file.
 C programming language provides access on high level functions as well as low level (OS level) calls to handle file on your storage devices.
 This chapter will take you through the important calls for file management.

+## Opening files

-Opening files: You can use the fopen( ) function to create a new file or to open an existing file.
+You can use the fopen( ) function to create a new file or to open an existing file.
 This call will initialize an object of the type FILE, which contains all the information necessary to control the stream.
 The prototype of this function call is as follows:

 ```c
 FILE *fopen( const char * filename, const char * mode );